-I know, I know, combining pumpkin, pork, and peanuts in a low carb dinner recipe sounds like crazy talk, but I promise you I haven’t gone off my rocker! (much.)
+I know, I know, combining pumpkin, pork, and peanuts in a keto pumpkin stew recipe sounds like crazy talk, but I promise you I haven’t gone off my rocker (much.)
 You guys are just going to have to trust me on this one!

 Mr. Hungry was skeptical too, but he loved this dish – maybe even more than I did!

-In Latin American cuisine, they sometimes combine pumpkin with beef, and that’s what got me thinking along these lines – though I decided to go with pork for this recipe.
+I knew the concept wasn’t totally off base, because in Latin American cuisine they sometimes combine pumpkin with beef, and that’s what got me thinking along these lines – though I decided to go with pork for this keto pork stew recipe.

 I’m not exactly sure when the idea of mixing some peanut butter into it hit me, but once it did I couldn’t get it out of my mind.
 After I got over the weirdness of it, I suspected that with the right flavors added (ginger, habanero, allspice, etc.), I could achieve a peanut satay sauce kind of feel, but with a pumpkin twist.